valerieniloinsigh31/footnote-app/README.md

 Max length 280 characters for both idea and footnotes as the focus of the website is on giving helpful nuggets on fast-occuring ideas as opposed to crossing the territory into elaborate collaboration/plagiarism.

+Only one idea per page so focus on one idea per page.

+Summary view-

-Only one idea per page, administator encouraged to delete the one idea before posting another.
+administator encouraged to delete the one idea before posting another.

 Idea model
 FootNote Model

+Counter-select the green check mark, a counter is activated and this is visible also on the summary page so that users can quickly reference an idea that has received a lot of positive feedback and they might want to explore further.

-Users can vote like/dislike on idea
+Users can vote approve/disprove of on idea
-If they vote like only then will they be given the authentication to post a footnote Store model (offline profile)
+If they vote like only then will they be given the authentication to post a footnote

-Lucidcharts
+<p>Lucidcharts</p>

 Luidcharts and it's shapes etc would assist me in designing how I wanted the app to look.

+Also the ability to make boxes and shapes color coded-operated as a visual legend of sorts.

+I mapped various parts as 'One to Many Relationships' or 'Many to One' and colour coded them

+Order of events and priorisation easier to understand...chain of action

+<b>Kanban board and user stories</b>

+Agile methodology
+Helped me to form logic
+Logical progression
+Easy way to focus on tasks that needed to be conpleted Features I wanted to add

 <b>Views:</b>

-Views-what views...
+Views-what views are there for this app:
+-Summary view-shows a segment of a page containing the idea (summary of idea and counter function shows amount of approvals).
+Shows amount of approvals associated with idea and main image.
+-Idea and footnote view - 1 idea per page, unlimited footnotes.
+Allows focus to be on idea.
+On this page, all users can see idea and footnotes left as well as number of approvals on ideas and number of smiley faces or unhappy faces on footnotes.
+They can also see when idea/footnotes were created/edited.
+-Private view- a separate offline view for the idea owner.
+Can soft delete the idea at an point and due to CASCADE.DELETE function, all related footnotes will soft delete also.
+By soft delete, this means becomes private and visible only to the user who posted the original idea and not to the general users.
+Once hard deleted, the idea and all footnotes would be deleted from the app.
+-View-bits of inspiration (things we liked).
+A separate view created by the moderator/adminstrator, showcases the most popular idea of the day and has a variety of quotes from writers and pictures of famous writers.

 User interaction
 One to many relationship?